 MoJ and HMPPS will develop a set of core KPIs which all suppliers will be required to monitor the delivery and success of their project against.
 We will also ask suppliers to develop some of their own KPIs which can be more specific to the project in question, as well as success criteria which progress can be monitored against.

 Service Elements in Scope

-Service Elements in The Provider is responsible for:
+Elements of the Service requirement that the Contractor has full responsibility for The Provider is responsible for:

 a.
 Planning, set-up and delivery for the intervention: